wout/dat-docs/dat-metadata-standard/rationale.md

 ## Solution 1: **Storage limit**

 The distributed nature of DATs allows bigger on-chain codebases with dependencies.
 The separation of code and metadata effectively doubles the available space.

 Additionally, dependencies can be stored in chunks, which allows for the realistic storage of up to fifty times more code than was previously possible.

 ::: details
 It is important to note that the increase of storage capacity applies to _renderer_ tokens, not _scene_ tokens.
-Therefore, the additional space is only available for code used by the _renderer_ and not for static data like images.
+Therefore, the additional space is only available for code used by the _renderer_ and not for static data like images in _scene_ tokens.
 :::

 ### Example 1